• Skip to main content

 Benefits of Adding a pre-cruise Walt Disney World stay to Your Disney Cruise

-If you’ll be cruising out of one of the ports in Florida (especially Port Canaveral), why not add a day or two at Disney World first?
+If you’ll be cruising out of a Florida port (especially Port Canaveral), why not add a day or two at Disney World first?
 Many families spend a day or two (or more!) at the parks before setting sail, creating the ultimate Disney vacation.

 Seamless Transportation: Disney offers ground transfers from Walt Disney World to Port Canaveral, making the transition from land to sea easy and stress-free.
 It’s also possible to visit Disney before sailing out of Fort Lauderdale.